Minkowski distance: Definition

 The following figure shows unit circles (the level set of the distance function where all points are at the unit distance from the center) with various values of $p$:

 Applications

-The Minkowski metric is very useful in the field of machine learning and AI.
+The Minkowski distance is useful in the field of machine learning.
 Many popular machine learning algorithms use specific distance metrics such as the aforementioned to compare the similarity of two data points.
 Depending on the nature of the data being analyzed, various metrics can be used.
 The Minkowski metric is most useful for numerical datasets where one wants to determine the similarity of size between multiple datapoint vectors.